Hyundai Sonata: Safety

 The hybrid Sonata received top five-star ratings for overall crash protection and overall side protection as well as four-ratings for overall frontal protection.
 Safety features include antilock brakes, stability control, traction control, front side-impact airbags, full-length curtain airbags, and active front head restraints.

 Sonata Turbo

-To replace the V6 power option for the Hyundai Sonata in certain markets, Hyundai has developed a turbo-powered 2.0-liter engine that has direct injection and is intercooled.
+To replace the V6 power option for the Hyundai Sonata in certain markets, Hyundai developed a turbo-powered 2.0-liter engine that has direct injection and is intercooled.
 The Theta-II engine produces 274 hp and 269 lbft of torque while achieving an efficiency rating of 34 mpgus highway, beating the specs provided by the 3.3-liter Lambda V6 offered in the previous model.
-The new model is badged as the 2.0T and is available on the SE or Limited trim lines.
-All turbo models get standard dual zone climate control, steering wheel paddle shifters, chrome-tipped dual exhaust, and 18-inch wheels that are shared with the non-turbo SE models.
-Limited 2.0T models receive all of these options as well as a heated leather interior, sunroof and other features.
+The new model was badged as the 2.0T and is available on the SE or Limited trim lines.
+All turbo models received standard dual zone climate control, steering wheel paddle shifters, chrome-tipped dual exhaust, and 18-inch wheels that are shared with the non-turbo SE models.
+Limited 2.0T models received all of these options as well as a heated leather interior, sunroof and other features.